International Student Services

 ISS advocates for international students and helps to connect them with resources around Brooklyn, New York City and the greater metro area.
 In addition, we help faculty and staff learn more about our international student population.

 9 a.m. – 5 p.m.

 Find a Job

 Chat with a student

-Meet Your International Student Advisor
+Meet Your International Student Advisors